Robust Hypothesis Testing via Lq-Likelihood: CONCLUSION

 \section{CONCLUSION}

-In this article, we have proposed a robust testing procedure --- the L$q$-likelihood ratio test (L$q$LR) --- and demonstrated its advantage over the LR, the Wilcoxon test, the sign test, and Huber's censored likelihood ratio test under the gross error model for testing the location parameter of a symmetric distribution.
-We prove the L$q$LR's robustness advantages by deriving the asymptotic distribution, the influence function, and the breakdown point.
+In this article, we have proposed a robust testing procedure, the Lq-likelihood ratio test (LqRT), and demonstrated its advantages over the LRT, the Wilcoxon test, the sign test, and the Huber's censored likelihood ratio test (HLRT).
+We prove our test's robustness advantages by deriving the asymptotic distribution, the influence function, and the breakdown point.
 We further accompany our analytical study with numerical comparisons.

-Our L$q$LR can be considered as a bridge connecting the LR and the nonparametric tests such as the Wilcoxon test and the sign test.
+In a sense, our proposed test offers a bridge, connecting the LRT with the nonparametric tests such as the Wilcoxon and sign tests.
 By changing the tuning parameter $q$, we can control the information used in the hypothesis testing.
-The LR uses the full information of all data points and gives all data points equal weights.
-The Wilcoxon test takes only the rank information, and therefore becomes extremely robust at the cost of wasting much information.
-Our L$q$LR gives each data point a weight as a function of its likelihood and $q$.
-Therefore, the data points that are consistent with the ``idealized" model are given higher weights whereas data points that are inconsistent with the ``idealized'' model are partially ignored.
+The LRT uses the full information about all data points and assigns all data points equal weights.
+The Wilcoxon test takes only the rank information, and therefore achieved extreme robustness but at the cost of substantial loss of information.
+Our proposed test instead assigns each data point a weight as a function of its likelihood and $q$.
+Therefore, the data points that are consistent with the model earn higher weights, whereas the data points that are inconsistent with the model are partially ignored.

-To the extent that the robustness of the Wilcoxon test (minimum asymptotic relative efficiency (ARE) of the Wilcoxon test vs. the t test is 0.864) suggests that the Wilcoxon test should be the default test of choice (so rather than ``use Wilcoxon if there is evidence of non-normality,'' the default position should be ``use Wilcoxon unless there is good reason to believe the normality assumption''), these new results in this article suggest that the L$q$LR test has the potential to become the new default go-to test for practitioners.
+To the extent that the robustness of the Wilcoxon test (minimum asymptotic relative efficiency (ARE) of the Wilcoxon test versus the t test is 0.864) suggests that the Wilcoxon test should be the default test of choice (so rather than ``use Wilcoxon if there is evidence of non-normality,'' the default position should be ``use Wilcoxon unless there is good reason to believe the normality assumption''), these new results in this article suggest that the LqRT has the potential to become the new default go-to test for practitioners.